Gold & Precious Metals

 Value Stock Funds

 Value stock funds represent companies that are considered undervalued.
 These may be companies that have poor histories but may be on the brink of recovery.
 Their statistical ratios are less than other companies that are currently doing well.

 Small Capitalization/Aggressive Growth Stock Funds

-These represent smaller companies that historically have been shown to grow faster and have higher appreciation than larger companies with greater volatility.
+These represent smaller companies that historically have been shown to grow faster and have higher appreciation than larger companies with greater volatility, however, past performance does not guarantee future recurrence or results.
 They tend to pay little, if any, dividends because they put earnings back into the business.

 Real Estate Funds

 These funds invest in the stock of companies primarily devoted to real estate activity either through building, financing and other real estate related services.
 It is one of the few ways of investing in real estate while allowing almost complete liquidity.
 One reason an investor would include this investment category is that this industry's movements are not directly correlated with the movements of the stock or bond markets.
 It allows growth independent of those markets.
 These funds may be subject to a higher degree of market risk than funds whose investments are more diversified.